-- 4.34 As the Sherwood Forest ppSPA lies partly within Bassetlaw, there is potential for likely significant effects on the site to arise as a result of increased recreation pressure from population growth.
-The Sherwood Forest ppSPA is similar to the TBH SPA, as it comprises a mosaic of plantation coniferous and broadleaved woodlands, open heathland and grassland habitats.
+4.34 As the Sherwood Forest ppSPA lies partly within Bassetlaw, there is potential for likely significant effects on the site to arise as a result of increased recreation pressure from population growth.
+The Sherwood Forest ppSPA is similar to the TBH SPA, as it comprises a mosaic of plantation coniferous and broadleaved woodlands, open heathland and grassland habitats, and is of importance for ground nesting birds.
+As such, it is reasonable to make comparisons between the TBH SPA and Sherwood Forest ppSPA.
 The TBH SPA is particularly susceptible to recreational pressures because the qualifying bird species nest on the ground and are therefore vulnerable to disturbance, displacement and predation, for example associated with dog walking.
-The habitats are also susceptible to nutrient enrichment (e.g. through dog excretion) and direct disturbance resulting in degradation through erosion and trampling. - 4.35 Given the likely similar recreational appeal and nature of the sites, it is therefore reasonable to make comparisons between the TBH SPA and Sherwood Forest ppSPA in using a distance-based approach in determining the likelihood of recreational pressures resulting in significant effects.
-The TBH Delivery Framework suggests that within 5km of the SPA, residential housing is likely to result in significant effects associated with recreation and other urban edge effects.
-Beyond this distance, larger developments (above 50 dwellings) between 5 and 7km from the SPA need to be assessed and may be required to provide appropriate mitigation.
-These distances have been based on various research commissioned by Natural England, which investigated people's recreational movements, behaviour and distance travelled to woodland and heathland sites.
-Importantly, the research indicates that beyond 7km the effect of recreational pressures on a heathland and woodland site are likely to be minimal, and that this distance is reduced to 5km for smaller developments of fewer than 50 dwellings.
-This provides useful context for assessing whether housing site allocations in the Bassetlaw Local Plan will result in likely significant effects on the Sherwood Forest ppSPA as a result of recreation. - 4.36 In addition, in response to the SA and HRA reports that were prepared for the Draft Local Plan (January 2020), Natural England expressed concerns that the Bassetlaw Garden Village (allocated in Policy ST4) will result in an increase in recreational pressure at Clumber Park SSSI, which partly overlaps the ppSPA, and could increase disturbance to woodlark and nightjar.
+The habitats are also susceptible to nutrient enrichment (e.g. through dog excretion) and direct disturbance resulting in degradation through erosion and trampling.
+These issues may also arise within the ppSPA, particularly where public rights of way cross through the ppSPA.

+4.35 In response to the SA and HRA reports that were prepared for the Draft Local Plan (January 2020), Natural England expressed concerns that the Bassetlaw Garden Village (allocated in Policy ST4) will result in an increase in recreational pressure at Clumber Park SSSI, which partly overlaps the ppSPA, and could increase disturbance to woodlark and nightjar.
 The Garden Village site is within 1km of the ppSPA and Clumber Park SSSI.
 The National Trust provided visitor data for Clumber Park, which showed that a substantial proportion of their visitors (25%) come from the S81, S80 and DN22 postal districts, which cover most of Bassetlaw.
-The majority of other visits were from Sheffield,

-Doncaster and Nottingham postcodes, with 88% of visitors coming from within an hour's drive.
+The majority of other visits were from Sheffield, Doncaster and Nottingham postcodes, with 88% of visitors coming from within an hour's drive.

-- 4.37 In addition, the Sherwood Forest Visitor Centre and nearby forest (including the ppSPA) is a regional recreational resource, drawing visitors from a wide area (see Appendix D).
-The visitor centre lies in the north of Edwinstowe, around 150m from the ppSPA. - 4.38 The visitor centre lies around 5km from the district boundary and around 11.3km from the nearest site allocation (ST4: Bassetlaw Garden Village).
-As noted above, visitor survey information provided by the RSPB, who manages the Sherwood Forest Visitor Centre, suggests that people will drive between 16.1km (30% of visitors in 2018/19) and 65km (60% of visitors in 2019/20) to the visitors centre.
-A potential visitor catchment of 65km from the visitor centre would cover the whole of Bassetlaw District and a substantial area beyond this as well (see Figure 4.1). - 4.39 As such, it is considered that all of the residential site allocations in the Local Plan could contribute, either alone or in-combination, to likely significant effects associated with increases in recreational pressures. - 4.40 Avoidance and mitigation safeguards, like those described for the TBH SPA, are likely to be required but cannot be relied upon at this screening Stage. - 4.41 Additionally, the policy ST12 Visitor Economy promotes an increase in the number of visitors to the District in general, and therefore this policy along with the residential site allocations requires further consideration at the Appropriate Assessment stage.
+4.36 In addition, the Sherwood Forest Visitor Centre and nearby forest (including the ppSPA) is a regional recreational resource, drawing visitors from a wide area (see Appendix D).
+The visitor centre lies in the north of Edwinstowe, around 150m from the ppSPA.

+4.37 The visitor centre lies around 5km from the district boundary and around 11.3km from the nearest site allocation (ST4: Bassetlaw Garden Village).
+As noted above, visitor survey information provided by the RSPB, who manages the Sherwood Forest Visitor Centre, suggests that people will drive between 16.1km (30% of visitors in 2018/19) and 65km (60% of visitors in 2019/20) to the visitor centre.
+A potential visitor catchment of 65km from the visitor centre would cover the whole of Bassetlaw District and a substantial area beyond this as well (see Figure 4.1).

+4.38 As such, it is considered that all of the residential site allocations in the Local Plan could contribute, either alone or in-combination, to likely significant effects associated with increases in recreational pressures.

+4.39 Avoidance and mitigation safeguards, like those described for the TBH SPA, are likely to be required but cannot be relied upon at this screening Stage.

+4.40 Additionally, the policy ST12 - Visitor Economy promotes an increase in the number of visitors to the District in general, and therefore this policy along with the residential site allocations requires further consideration at the Appropriate Assessment stage.